Recently, I received this message from one of my Instagram followers:

 Pom Pom Kits from Djeco are very popular and it comes with a reusable magnetic ring so you can make as many pom poms as you like.

 This Build your own Birdhouse has pre-drilled holes so you just screw it all together and paint it.

-This Paint your own Russian Dolls kit is a gorgeous wooden craft with 5 Russian dolls that fit into each other to paint.
+This Paint your own Wooden Dolls kit is a gorgeous wooden craft with 5 Russian dolls that fit into each other to paint.

 Children love when their art is up for everyone to see and there’s no better way of showing it off to everyone than to have it on your windows!
 We have a set of these window markers and they are brilliant.
 My kids love them and I find that they are very easy to clean off the windows.

 I personally think that Scratch Art never disappoints.
 I stock lots of different packs in different sizes.
 This one is the Deluxe Box.

 Magic Markers are felt tip pens that colour in one colour but when you use the white marker over the original colour, it changes it completely.